taorems/sphinx_doc/_sources/index.rst.txt

 The use case of such a documentation are as follows:

-1. To provide a single source of documentation for multiple web applications.
+#.
+To provide a single source of documentation for multiple web applications.
-2. The documentation is generated automatically from the source code and is hosted on GitHub pages.
+#.
+The documentation is generated automatically from the source code and is hosted on GitHub pages.
 This way, the documentation is always up-to-date with the source code and the developers do not have to spend time on writing documentation.
-3. It is easily readable and accessible for the users of the application to validate the logic used in the application, rather then reading the source code.
+#.
+It is easily readable and accessible for the users of the application to validate the logic used in the application, rather then reading the source code.

+Scroll through the table of contents on the left to see what is available.

 .. warning::
    This documentation is still under development and is not intended to be used as a reference for any application.